 Supplemental Tables 2A-C: Ten-thousand Monte Carlo simulations per cell were used to estimate the treatment cost to obtain a 50%, 75% or 90% likelihood of having a live birth, assuming 60% likelihood of live birth following transfer of a euploid blastocyst.
-This excludes the cost of frozen embryo transfers.
-Each frozen embryo transfer can be expected to add approximately $2,500-$3,000 to the overall treatment cost.
+This includes the cost of frozen embryo transfers.
+In these models, each frozen embryo transfer is assumed to add $2,500 to the overall treatment cost.
 Results are rounded to the nearest $1,000.